zentrick/iab-vast-loader/README.md

 ### `credentials`

 Controls [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
 behavior.
-You can either pass a string or a function.
+You can pass a string, an array of strings, or a function producing either of those.

 If you pass a string, it will be used as the value for the `credentials` option to every request.
 [Valid values](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials)
 are `'omit'` (the default), `'same-origin'` and `'include'`.

+If you pass an array, each of the values in the array will be tried consecutively.
+For example, to first try each request with credentials and then without, you can pass `['include', 'omit']`.

 To control the behavior on a per-request basis, pass a function receiving the request URL and returning one of the accepted values.
 For example: